-The University-Wide Committee on Sexual Misconduct (UWC) is chaired by Mark Solomon, Professor of Molecular Biophysics and Biochemistry.
+The University-Wide Committee on Sexual Misconduct (UWC) is chaired by Judith Krauss, Professor Emerita of the School of Nursing.
 Secretary Aley Menon and Associate Secretary Anita Sharif-Hyder organize the activities of the UWC and act as liaisons with the parties, their advisers and witnesses.
 The UWC’s Project Coordinator Lani Danilowitz supports the day-to-day functioning of the office and coordinates hearing logistics.

 If you have questions about the University’s sexual misconduct policy or the formal hearing process, or if you wish to bring a formal complaint to the UWC, please contact the Chair or a Secretary of the UWC.
 Meet our staff

-When a complaint is brought to the UWC, the UWC Chair will appoint an impartial fact-finder to assist in the investigation of the matter.
-The fact-finder conducts interviews and collects other information to reach a thorough understanding of the relevant facts and circumstances surrounding the allegations in the complaint.
-The fact-finder prepares a confidential report, which is shared with the parties, the hearing panel and the cognizant decision maker.
+When a complaint is brought to the UWC, the UWC Chair will appoint an investigator.
+The investigator will gather documents and conduct interviews as necessary to reach an understanding of the facts and circumstances surrounding the allegations of the complaint.
+The investigator prepares a confidential report, which is shared with the parties and the hearing panel.